-Melbourne Water is planning to build a new sewer in the suburb of Maidstone to improve the transportation of wastewater to where it’s eventually treated at the Western Treatment Plant in Werribee.
-The two-year project is planned to start in late 2021.
+Melbourne Water is building a new sewer in the suburb of Maidstone to improve the transportation of wastewater to where it’s treated at the Western Treatment Plant in Werribee.
+The two-year project started in early March 2022.

 Why this project is important

 The Maribyrnong River Main (MRM) Sewer, which follows the Maribyrnong River from Thompson Street Reserve in Avondale Heights to Epsom Road in Ascot Vale, is one of the main sewers in Melbourne Water’s network.
 Population growth and more extreme rainfall events have resulted in substantial increases in sewage flows, and the MRM Sewer is running out of capacity to carry these higher flows.